ttytm/logseq-allday-theme/README.md

 Concentrating on providing the best workflow experiences: High readability and a look that won't exhaust the eyes. <br /> The theme tries to accomplish this through styling decisions in typography, colors and spacing.

-It provides an initially good overview of the note content section, without  the need to add manual line-breaks.
+It provides an initially good overview of the note content section, without  the need for additional manual line-breaks.

 ## Preview